Skip to Main Content

 Enhance your accounting expertise and gain credentials that matter in today’s competitive accounting landscape.

 This certification can be completed on its own or count as three of the ten courses required toward your MBA or MSA.
-This certificate can also support progress toward CPA licensure, depending on state requirements
+This certification can also support progress toward CPA licensure, depending on state requirements

 Admission Requirements